Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Managing annual leave correctly is a legal obligation and an opportunity to build trust and promote employee wellbeing.
 Getting it wrong can lead to costly WRC complaints and damage to your employer brand.

 At PurpleTree, we help Irish employers stay compliant and confident.
-From drafting annual leave policies to managing complex cases involving sick leave, notice periods, and part-time entitlements, our experienced HR consultants are here to help.
+From drafting annual leave policies to managing complex cases involving sick leave, notice periods, and part-time entitlements, our experienced consultants deliver outsourced HR for Irish employers that keeps you covered.
 Contact our Employment Advice team today, or explore our Net Salary Calculator for quick payroll insights.

 Explore more of our guides to Irish employment law and employer obligations: